Deferred payment agreement

 - you must own or have part legal ownership of the property, which is not benefitting from a property disregard.
 For example is not occupied by a spouse or dependent relative as defined in our charging policy.
 Your property must be insured (if it is not, you must arrange for it to be insured at your own expense)

-- allow us to have the ﬁrst legal charge on your property.
-There can be no other beneficial interests on the property, for example outstanding mortgages or equity release schemes, unless this is approved by the local authority
+- you must allow us to have the ﬁrst legal charge on your property.
+There can be no other beneficial interests on the property, for example outstanding mortgages or equity release schemes.

-- have mental capacity to consent to a deferred payment agreement or have a legally appointed representative willing to do this for you
+- you must have mental capacity to consent to a deferred payment agreement or have a legally appointed representative willing to do this for you

-- ensure the property is registered with the Land Registry.
+- you must ensure the property is registered with the Land Registry.
 If it is not then you must arrange for this to be done at your own expense

 Whilst in the agreement you will also need to:

 - have a responsible person willing and able to ensure that necessary maintenance is carried out on the property to retain its value; you are liable for any such expenses